anilkunwar/-UIC-MIE-ESCM-ML/ML_ColumnHeights/README.md

 save_performance/test/

 in the numpy array r2_all_epochs.npy, which contains the R2 of each step of the test.
 Extracting this array it is possible to plot the learning curve for the test.
+It should be noted that the metric used to evaluate the performance of the model which is reported in the manuscripatomic_model=get_random_atomic_model(element='Au',random_size=np.random.randint(6,10),cell_size=cell_size)t is the proportion of the correctly predicted heights.
+The reason behind is that the authors believe that this metric is more informative for the spetroscopic community rather than the R2 score which is a statisitcal parameter with no physical meaning.
+In addition, the model is based on regression procedure at a pixel level, but the targeted column heights are integer and discrete values, thus it could manuscripatomic_model=get_random_atomic_model be reasonable to calculate the proportion of correct predictions.

 With the jupyter-notebook: